-First priority in each category will be given to children who will have an older sibling attending the school in September 2020.
+First priority in each category will be given to children who will have an older sibling attending the school in September 2022.

-- 1. Catholic looked after and previously looked after children. (see notes 2&3) - 2.
+- 1. Looked-after and previously looked-after children, including children previously in state care outside of England who have ceased to be in that state care as a result of being adopted (see note 2) - 2.
 Catholic children who are resident in the parish of Sacred Heart & St. John Bosco, Sunderland. (see note 3) - 3.
 Other Catholic children. (see note 3) - 4.
 Other looked after and previously looked after children. (see note 2) - 5.
 Catechumens and members of an Eastern Christian Church. (see notes 4&5) - 6.
 Children of other Christian denominations whose membership is evidenced by a minister or faith leader. (see note 6) - 7.
 Children of other faiths whose membership is evidenced by a minister or faith leader. (see note 7) - 8.
 Any other children.